Whole-school SCARF: Embedding and Extending

-"The new focus on children’s mental health, though, serves as an important reminder to us that we must couple support for school staff with the ambitions we have for children’s wellbeing. if we don't we will be letting down all school staff.
+"The focus on children’s mental health serves as an important reminder to us that we must couple support for school staff with the ambitions we have for children’s wellbeing.
+If we don't we will be letting down all school staff.

 If we want our school staff to do what’s asked of them, then we need to make sure that their mental health and wellbeing is effectively supported.”
-Professor Peter Fonagy, CEO of the Anna Freud National Centre for Children and Families.
-Supporting Staff Wellbeing in Schools, Anna Freud, June 2021
+Professor Peter Fonagy, CEO of the Anna Freud National Centre for Children and Families - on the importance of staff wellbeing.

 Teacher wellbeing is an essential element of building a whole-school approach to emotional health and wellbeing.

 Each school needs to consider how best to support its staff, depending on circumstances.
 But there are some things that every one of us can do to help strengthen our emotional health and wellbeing.

 As part of our commitment to staff mental wellbeing Coram Life Education & SCARF is partnering with Neurequity to promote good mental health in the workplace.
 We want to provide you with access to learning resources, webinars and workshops from trusted a partner.